ayush-jadaun/holi/README.md

 ## Media Data Format

-First put the media file in the respective images or videos folder in assets.
+First put the media file in the respective images or videos folder in public.
 Make sure to rename properly.

 In `App.jsx`, media items should be provided in the following format: